pagkly/Zed/Investopedia3/Introduction to Filing Status.md

 ## Married Person Filing Jointly or Surviving Spouse

 An individual that is married by the end of the tax year can file his or her tax returns jointly with his or her spouse.
-When filing under married filing jointly status, couples can record their respective incomes, [exemptions](https://www.investopedia.com/terms/p/personal-exemption.asp), and [deductions](https://www.investopedia.com/terms/t/tax-deduction.asp) on the same tax return.
-A joint tax return will often provide a bigger tax refund or a lower [tax liability](https://www.investopedia.com/terms/t/taxliability.asp).7
+When filing under married filing jointly status, couples can record their respective incomes, [[exemptions]](https://www.investopedia.com/terms/p/personal-exemption.asp), and [[deductions]](https://www.investopedia.com/terms/t/tax-deduction.asp) on the same tax return.
+A joint tax return will often provide a bigger tax refund or a lower [[tax liability]](https://www.investopedia.com/terms/t/taxliability.asp).7

 For Tax Year 2020 (Tax Year 2021)